-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - A weakened or dead form of a disease-causing organism.
 It gives your immune system a chance to learn the characteristics of the disease-causing organism, so that way, your WBC's will recognize the organism when you're exposed to it.

 Louis Pasteur → developed pasteurization, a system in which milk and other foods are heated in order to kill bacteria, 1800s.

 Walter Reed → helped fight mosquito caused diseases, such as yellow fever, 1800s

 homeostasis → a situation in which a particular disease is affecting large numbers of people and is spreading rapidly from person to person.

 toxin → a poisonous substance produced by bacteria and viruses.